steemit/smt-whitepaper/smt-manual/manual.md

 #### Burning contributed STEEM

-In this ITO, the STEEM is permanently destroyed rather than going into the wallet of any person.
+In this ICO, the STEEM is permanently destroyed rather than going into the wallet of any person.
-This mimics the structure of the Counterparty ITO.
+This mimics the structure of the Counterparty ICO.

 ```
 {